juergenweb/FrontendForms/README.md

 Afterwards, I will give you an overview about all custom rule and their usage:

 * **uniqueUsername**\
   Checks if a username is used by another user or not - useful for user registration form.
+Returns false if username is in use, otherwise false.

    Parameter: validation name